-Holy Resurrection Orthodox Church, Open Door Ministry
+Holy Resurrection Orthodox Church

 Veronica B. Smith Multi-Service Senior Center

 The Allston/Brighton-Boston College Community Fund Committee is comprised of community residents and representatives of Boston College and the City of Boston.
-The Community Fund supports projects and initiatives of organizations, associations and programs serving Boston’s Allston-Brighton neighborhood.
-The committee gives special consideration to proposals benefiting youth, senior citizens and the needy in Allston/Brighton as well as the beautification of the city.
+The Community Fund supports projects and initiatives of organizations, associations and programs serving Boston's Allston-Brighton neighborhood.
+The committee gives special consideration to proposals benefiting youth, senior citizens and the needy in Allston/Brighton as well as the beautification of the community.